44mira/tyraelvim/README.md

 Refer to *kickstart.nvim*'s installation guide, but replace the GitHub repo with `https://github.com/44mira/tyraelvim.git/tree/<STABLE BRANCH>`

-Then, you need to set the Dashboard's `textblocks.lua` absolute path in `./lua/custom/plugins/init.lua` to match its current path in your installation.
-- I'm currently unaware of a better way to do this, will take suggestions.

 ## Features

 - File handling using a text buffer *[oil.nvim](https://github.com/stevearc/oil.nvim)*